saphanaacademy/Spatial/ESRI_S4HANA/demoHowTo.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[Go to Task 3: Setup of Smart Data Access to the S/4HANA System](exercises/sdiConfig.md)

 4. A sample database is used for this exercise and consists of US Census data as well as a table used to approximate the Longitude and Latitude of customer addresses in the S/4HANA sales data.
-This task will be undertaken by the technical HANA user we created earlier.
+Existing data will be transformed into HANA spatial type data.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[Go to Task 4: Setup of Sample Spatial Data for the SAP HANA System](exercises/hdbData.md)

-5. XXXXXX
+5. New HANA Calculation Views will be built that combine the S/4HANA customer sales data with the Census data.
+The views will also utilize HANA Spatial functionality.
+These views will be consumed in the SAP Analytics Cloud where one view is used in a map location hierarchy.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[Go to Task 5: Creation of HANA Calculation Views on Integrated Data](exercises/hdbViews.md)